- UGANDA NATIONAL PARKS

 Jungle life in semuliki is breathtaking especially for birds, primates, and butterfly and plant lovers.
 The jungle walk usually takes you up to the river semuliki meanders, buffaloes and elephants, statungas, leopards, pigmy hippos, crocodile primates and a wide range of forest and water birds.
 You can also come with fishing facilities for sport fishing along the river.

-While the Kampala – fort portal via Mubende is much shorter, the Kampala – fort portal via Masaka, Mbarara and Kasese gives the opportunity to visit lake Mburo national park, Kyambura wildlife reserve, Rwenzori mountain national park and Queen Elizabeth national park
+While the Kampala – fort portal via Mubende is much shorter, the Kampala – fort portal via Masaka, Mbarara and Kasese gives the opportunity to visit Lake Mburo National park, Kyambura wildlife reserve, Rwenzori mountain national park and Queen Elizabeth national park

-Accommodation Semuliki National Park
+Accommodation Semliki National Park

-The park has limited accommodation, however there are number if luxurious accommodation facilities in fort portal bundibugyo.
+The Park has limited accommodation; however there are number if luxurious accommodation facilities in fort portal bundibugyo.Like Semliki Safari Lodge And Ntoroko Game Lodge.